plebbit/plebbit-js/README.md

 }
 Signature {
   signature: string // data in base64
-  publicKey: string // PEM format https://en.wikipedia.org/wiki/PKCS_8
+  publicKey: string // 32 bytes base64 string
   type: 'ed25519' | 'eip191' // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm
   signedPropertyNames: string[] // the fields that were signed as part of the signature e.g. ['title', 'content', 'author', etc.] client should require that certain fields be signed or reject the publication, e.g. 'content', 'author', 'timestamp' are essential
 }
 Signer {
-  privateKey?: string // PEM format https://en.wikipedia.org/wiki/PKCS_8
+  privateKey?: string // 32 bytes base64 string
   type: 'ed25519' | 'eip191' // multiple versions/types to allow signing with metamask/other wallet or to change the signature fields or algorithm https://eips.ethereum.org/EIPS/eip-191
-  publicKey?: string // PEM format, optional, not needed for signing
+  publicKey?: string // 32 bytes base64 string
   address: string // public key hash, not needed for signing ipfsKey?: IpfsKey // a Key object used for importing into IpfsHttpClient https://docs.ipfs.io/reference/cli/#ipfs-key-import
 }